I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONPreterm birth is the leading cause of neonatal morbidity and mortality.
-Although secondary or tertiary interventions have led to reduced morbidity and mortality caused by preterm birth, effective primary preventive interventions have remained elusive.
-Use of progesterone is being studied to prevent preterm birth.
+DESCRIPTIONPreterm birth is the leading cause of neonatal morbidity and mortality, and effective primary preventive interventions have remained elusive.
+In recent years, there has been renewed interest in the use of progesterone (injectable and intravaginal formulations) to prevent preterm birth.

-On February 3, 2011, an injectable formulation containing 17-alpha-hydroxyprogesterone caproate was approved by the FDA through the premarket approval process.
-The product is called Makena and will be marketed by KV Pharmaceuticals.
+On February 3, 2011, Makena® (K-V Pharmaceuticals), an injectable formulation containing 17-alpha-hydroxyprogesterone caproate was approved by the FDA through the premarket approval process.
 It is indicated to reduce preterm birth in women with a singleton pregnancy who have a history of singleton spontaneous preterm birth.
-Makena is not intended for use in women with multiple gestations or in women with other risk factors for preterm birth.
-Injectable hydroxyprogesterone caproate had previously been approved by the FDA in 1956 under the brand name Delalutin®.
-This product was voluntarily withdrawn from the market in 1999.
-As of August 2013, McGuff Pharmaceuticals is pursuing the approval of an Abbreviated New Drug Application (ANDA) for injectable hydroxyprogesterone caproate; this is a generic version of Delalutin.
+Makena is not intended for women with multiple gestations or in women with other risk factors for preterm birth.

-POLICYFor women with a singleton pregnancy and prior history of spontaneous preterm birth before 37 weeks’ gestation, the following may be considered medically necessary:
+For women with a singleton pregnancy and prior history of spontaneous preterm birth before 37 weeks of gestation, the following may be considered medically necessary:

 For women with a singleton pregnancy and a short cervix (less than 20mm), daily vaginal progesterone initiated between 20 and 23 weeks 6 days of gestation and continued until 36 weeks 6 days may be considered medically necessary.